Armyworm – Control

 Each spring, storms and windy days transport the moths northward from Florida.
 Summer shipments of sod from infested fields can also bring them in.
 Their eggs develop into the black caterpillars you see in your lawn.
 Liquid, not granular, insecticides are best to kill armyworms.

-Products containing Bacillus thuringiensis (B.t.) click for sources) are effective only on small (1/2 inch or less) worms.
+Products containing Bacillus thuringiensis (B.t.) click for examples) are effective only on small (1/2 inch or less) worms.
 Irrigate before treating, to move the caterpillars out of the thatch.
 Treat in late afternoon, when the caterpillars are likely to begin feeding.
 If possible, mow before you treat and then do not mow for 3 days after treatment.
 Winter cold has a great effect on armyworm populations.
 If a winter is severe, few armyworms will survive for next year.

 The good news is that armyworms will not hurt your lawn permanently.
 Fall armyworms rarely kill grass but some lawns may be severely weakened.
 Be sure to apply a pre-emergent to prevent weeds from germinating.